-Boris Johnson resigns as Foreign Secretary amid Brexit chaos
+Theresa May under pressure as Davis and Johnson quit amid Brexit chaos

 She said: "He talks about resignations - can I just remind him, I think he's had 103 resignations from his frontbench, so I'll take no lectures from him."

-Mrs May claimed Labour would "never deliver" a strong economy, adding the Opposition's policies would lead to a "run on the pound, capital flight and the loss of jobs for working people up and down this country".
+May claimed Labour would "never deliver" a strong economy, adding the Opposition's policies would lead to a "run on the pound, capital flight and the loss of jobs for working people up and down this country".

-Mr Davis has been replaced by former housing minister Dominic Raab.
+Davis has been replaced by former housing minister Dominic Raab.

-Mr Johnson backed Mrs May's Brexit plan at Chequers on Friday, despite reportedly claiming that defending the plans during the meeting was like “polishing a turd”.
+Johnson backed Mrs May's Brexit plan at Chequers on Friday, despite reportedly claiming that defending the plans during the meeting was like “polishing a turd”.

 There was growing speculation about the 54-year-old's plans on Monday after he failed to attend a meeting of the Government's Cobra emergencies committee as well as a summit of Western Balkan nations being held in London.

-The Uxbridge and South Ruislip MP was a prominent Leave campaigner during the EU referendum and has remained a prominent voice calling for a hard Brexit since.

-The resignations leave Prime Minister Theresa May facing a potential leadership crisis.

-Following Mr Johnson's resignation, President of the European Council Donald Tusk said the "mess caused by Brexit is the biggest problem in the history of EU-UK relations".
+President of the European Council Donald Tusk said on Monday the "mess caused by Brexit is the biggest problem in the history of EU-UK relations".

-While Labour's deputy leader Tom Watson described the Government as being "in meltdown" and an "utter chaos".